cloud441/ACEProjectAmaris/README.md

     * user prompt
     * number of posts requested
     * all posts:
-        * all the informations, not only the text.
+        * all the information, not only the text.
 * build your image:
     * ```make build-image-app```
 * push and tag your image: